jonleverrier/yam-server-configurator/README.md

 # yam-server-configurator
 Setup an Ubutnu 16.04.4 x64 VPS and LEMP stack from Digital Ocean.
 Host and manage multiple MODX websites.

-Designed to be used on fresh server with nothing installed apart from Ubutnu.
+Designed to be used on a fresh server with nothing installed apart from Ubutnu.

 ## yam_setup.sh